WEAVE Non-Standard Scheduling Requirements

 A Target-of-Opportunity (ToO) programme is one for which observations of a rare or transient event are required at short notice, and they can be justified by the unique scientific opportunity these observations represent.

-For observations of unanticipated ToOs of high scientific impact, the ING Director should be contacted with a brief science case justifying the need for the urgency, and the observations requested.
+For observations of unanticipated ToOs of high scientific impact, the ING Director and the Head of Astronomy should be contacted with a brief science case justifying the need for the urgency, and the observations requested.
 Phase-2 preparation is similar to ToO observations above.

 Time-critical observations (at a certain time) and monitoring programmes (repeated observations over a period of time executed at a given cadence) are possible.
+Please specify this scheduling mode at phase 1.
 For discussion on feasibility and instructions on how to proceed, please contact for details:

 weave_open_time_supporting.iac.es

+We encourage PIs to submit filler proposals.
 A filler proposal is one that it will be attempted under poor conditions, and hence, PIs of filler proposals should expect that their observations could be executed not necessarily in short time (proposal lifecycle is 3 years).
-These are the requirements for a filler proposal:
+These are the requirements for a proposal to be labelled as a filler proposal at phase 1:

 • It will be observed in conditions with OBSTEMP=XEFEG, equivalent to